 This was the first successful jaguar birth at Singapore’s wildlife parks since 2008.
 The yet-to-be-named cub is still in the nursery den and will remain there for at least another two months.

 Two critically endangered electric blue geckos were also hatched at Singapore Zoo’s revamped RepTopia exhibit on 22 December.
-The species is among the most threatened geckos in the world because its popularity in the illegal pet trade.
+The species is among the most threatened geckos in the world because of its popularity in the illegal pet trade.

 “The provision of quality care by our team of dedicated and passionate animal carers is a key success factor and we have yet another year of significant breeding achievements in our parks,” said Dr Cheng Wen-Haur, Deputy CEO and Chief Life Sciences Officer, Wildlife Reserves Singapore.
 “Together with our efforts in protecting wildlife in their native habitats, breeding of threatened species in our parks contribute to their continuing survival in the world.”